The job of a Save the Children’s UK Community Shop Manager is busy and fun.

 Save the Children UK believes every child deserves a future.
 In the UK and around the world, we work every day to give children a healthy start in life, the opportunity to learn and protection from harm.
 When crisis strikes, and children are most vulnerable, we are always among the first to respond and the last to leave.
 We ensure children’s unique needs are met and their voices are heard.
 We deliver lasting results for millions of children, including those hardest to reach.

-The Community Shop Manager will recruit, inspire, support and empower their own team of volunteers.
-You will utilise the volunteers' knowledge of the local community and enthusiasm for fashion to identify the right product mix and pricing levels for the shop to maximise sales.
+The Deputy Shop Manager will assist with recruiting, inspiring, supporting and empowering the team of volunteers.
+They will use the volunteers’ knowledge of the local community and enthusiasm for fashion to identify the right product mix and pricing levels for the shop to maximise sales.

 The chosen candidate must enjoy the excitement of a retail environment but most importantly, love people and have the ability to lead, inspire and empower those around you.
 The ultimate purpose of the job is to make as much money as possible to save children’s lives